UrbanCode/velocity-info/workbooks/introductionToValueStreams.md

 # 1. Creating a New Value Stream

+Our first order of business is to create the value stream.
+All we want to do is create the value stream right now.
+We will come back to configure it after setting up Jira.

-  1.1 Navigate to the *Value Streams* page and click "Create"
+  1. Navigate to the *Value Streams* page and click "Create"
-![Jenkins Global Config Page](valueStream/newValueStream/1.png) 1.2 Name your value stream and select a team for it.
+![Jenkins Global Config Page](valueStream/newValueStream/1.png)
+  1. Name your value stream and select a team for it.
 The workbook uses the name **"JKE App1"** and **"Default Team"**.
 A value stream description is optional.
 ![Jenkins Global Config Page](valueStream/newValueStream/2.png)